-with the solution $\mf L^\diamond$ being equal to \acs{SLD} matrix $L$ of $\rho_\theta$ \cite{Macieszczak2013}---hence we will use the name \emph{pre-SLD matrix} for $\mf L$.
+with the solution $\mf L^\diamond$ equal to the \acs{SLD} matrix $L$ of $\rho_\theta$ \cite{Macieszczak2013}---hence we will refer to $\mf L$ as the \emph{pre-SLD matrix} for $\mf L$.
 It follows that the channel \acs{QFI} \eqref{eq:channelqfi} is simply a maximization of $F$ over both of its arguments:

-This problem can be solved by initializing $\rho_0$ and $\mf L$ at random and then by interchangeably making one argument constant and maximizing the other one.
-Each such optimization will increase the value of $F$ and we can proceed until the change of $F$ in a number of consecutive iterations becomes smaller then some established precision $\epsilon$.
-In case of the single channel optimization the procedure is implemented in \texttt{iss\_channel\_qfi}.
+This problem can be solved by initializing $\rho_0$ and $\mf L$ at random and then by alternately making one argument constant and maximizing the other one.
+Each such optimization will increase the value of $F$ and we can proceed until the change of $F$ in a number of consecutive iterations becomes smaller than some established precision $\epsilon$.
+In case of the single-channel optimization the procedure is implemented in \texttt{iss\_channel\_qfi}.

-\acs{ISS} algorithm can be easily applied to parallel strategy by simply substituting $\Lambda_\theta$ with $\Lambda^{(N)}_\theta = \Lambda^{\otimes N}_\theta$---this is implemented in \texttt{iss\_parallel\_qfi} function.
+\acs{ISS} algorithm can be easily applied to the parallel strategy by simply substituting $\Lambda_\theta$ with $\Lambda^{(N)}_\theta = \Lambda^{\otimes N}_\theta$---this is implemented in \texttt{iss\_parallel\_qfi} function.
 This approach, however, suffers from the same problem as \acs{MOP}---namely, it has an exponential complexity in $N$.

 The solution is to split $\rho_0$ and $\mf L$ into smaller parts by expressing them as tensor networks (see Appendix \ref{sec:tensor_networks}).
 Let us set $\mc I^{(N)} = \bigotimes_{i=0}^N\mc I_i$ and $\mc O^{(N)} = \bigotimes_{i=0}^N\mc O_i$, where for $i< N$ spaces $\mc I_i$ and $\mc O_i$ are inputs and outputs of the $i$-th channel $\Lambda_{\theta, i}$ and $\mc I_N=\mc O_N=\mc A$.
 Then a state